hazlema/ArtBot/README.md

   - Adjusts contest times if offline during a scheduled event.
   - Displays notices upon coming back online if contests were missed.

+## Features Planned

+- 🙋 Will have a reaction system where you can react to a post and be added or removed from groups
+- 🪙 Will have a ArtCoin system, where you get an ArtCoin every time you react to someones art!  (see if you can collect the most!)

+## Commands

+- Go to the channel where you want to run the contest
+- Type in: `/ArtContestAdd [name of the contest] [time between contests]`
+Example: `/ArtContest Daily Contest 24hrs`

+Time intervals will be in hours:
+- 24hrs is one day
+- 168hrs is one week

 ## Setup and Configuration

 1. Clone the repository